 The Intrust Super Board of Directors

-Intrust Super was established in 1988 as a joint initiative of the Queensland Hotels Association (QHA) and United Voice, Industrial Union of Employees, Queensland (formerly the Liquor, Hospitality Miscellaneous Workers Union Qld Branch).
+Intrust Super was established in 1988 as a joint initiative of the Queensland Hotels Association (QHA) and United Voice, Industrial Union of Employees, Queensland (formerly the Liquor, Hospitality and Miscellaneous Workers Union Qld Branch).
 Employee and employer directors of Intrust Super are equally represented on the Trustee Board, with three Member Representatives appointed by United Voice and three Employer Representatives appointed by QHA.
 Both the QHA and United Voice Qld State Branch may remove any director they themselves have appointed by notice in writing.

 Gary Bullock grew up in the Bayside suburbs of Brisbane.
 He worked in the hospitality and public sector before taking up a position at Taubmans Paints.
 While working in the paint industry, Gary joined United Voice, Industrial Union of Employees, Queensland, formerly the Liquor Hospitality and Miscellaneous Union (LHMU Qld branch).
 He became a delegate before taking up a full-time position as Organiser.
 He is currently the State Secretary.
 Gary was appointed the Intrust Super Board of Directors Chairperson in late 2016.